antsht/IInventory_Blazor/memory-bank/projectbrief.md

 - Russian-speaking users (UI is in Russian)

 ## Success Criteria
-1. Equipment can be added with auto-generated barcodes
+1. Equipment can be added with user-defined inventory numbers
+2. Equipment can be assigned to workplaces and employees
-2. Audits can track which equipment has been verified
+3. Audits can track which equipment has been verified
-3. Reports can be generated showing audit results
+4. Reports can be generated showing audit results
-4. System provides clear visual feedback on audit progress
+5. System provides clear visual feedback on audit progress